openvinotoolkit/npu_plugin/CONTRIBUTING.md

    if you do not have permission to do that, you may request the second reviewer to merge it for you.
 8. The feature branch is to be deleted after merging
+9. Additions to a compilation descriptor MUST be updated in all compilation descriptors.
+Don't just edit release_kmb.json.
+   Add the setting (eg, a new pass) to all the other .json files.

 ## CI Infrastructure